 What is a Waste Authority?

+Solid waste authorities provide the intergovernmental structure for municipalities to collaborate and work together on regional solid waste issues.
 Authorities address large scale solid waste issues by enabling communities to take advantage of economies of scale, operational efficiencies, and resource sharing.
 Authorities also provide opportunities for cohesive messaging and standardizing waste services.
 This allows residents to better understand recycling and waste services by encouraging consistency between work and home scenarios.

 About WRRMA